How to watch Lionel Messi debut on MLS on Apple TV

 Apple has the exclusive streaming rights to Major League Soccer with MLS Season Pass, running through 2023.
 Apple has even helped MLS secure a big new player for the league, with esteemed football player Lionel Messi joining Inter Miami.
-The star makes his debut this weekend.
+The star makes his debut tonight.
 Here’s how to watch.

 Messi’s contract with Lionel Messi will see him play for the club for the next three years.

-Note: Update: Messi’s first match in the MLS, Inter Miami vs Cruz Azul, starts in 30 minutes.
-Subscribe to MLS Season Pass to watch.